 The next few years were pivotal as several key supporters made prophetic and significant decisions that defined Oxfam’s mission and principles:

-- Oxfam America decided not to accept US government grants and to instead try to build broad-based, grassroots support that would remain independent of government foreign policy.
+- Oxfam America decided to not accept US government grants and to instead try to build broad-based, grassroots support that would remain independent of government foreign policy.

 To develop a US constituency and funding source, the Fast for a World Harvest campaign was begun in 1974 and has grown to become one of the largest anti-hunger campaigns in the US.
 It was an exciting and nerve-wracking time for Oxfam's few staff, board members, and volunteers, who did everything—including selling cards and dish towels outside a local department store—to augment the overseas budget and meet the payroll.